 - a.
 The Risk and Insurance Management Group, which is mandated with the overall coordination and development of the enterprise-wide risk management process. - b.
 The Financial Risk Management Unit of the Treasurer's Department, which is in charge of foreign currency hedging transactions. - c.
 The Transaction Management Unit of Controllers Department, which provides backroom support for all hedging transactions. - d.
 The Corporate Technical & Engineering Services Group, which oversees strict adherence to safety and environmental mandates across all facilities. - e.
 The Internal Audit Department, which has been tasked with the implementation of a risk-based auditing. - f.
-PSTPL executes the hedging transactions involving crude and product imports on behalf of the Group.
+The Commodity Risk Management Department (CRMD), which sets new and updates existing hedging policies by the Board, provides the strategic targets and recommends corporate hedging strategy to the Commodity Risk Management Committee and Steering Committee. - g.
+Petron Singapore Trading Pte.
+Ltd. executes the hedging transactions involving crude and product imports on behalf of the Group.